lchayoun/spring-cloud-zuul-ratelimit/README.md

 compile 'com.marcosbarbero.cloud:spring-cloud-zuul-ratelimit:1.3.4.RELEASE'
 ```

-Add the following dependency accordingly to the chosen data storage:
+Also add the following dependency accordingly to the chosen data storage:

  1. Redis
   ```xml